moshix/nje38mvs/README.md

 <a href=" https://github.com/moshix/mvs/blob/master/codenotary.com"><img src="https://raw.githubusercontent.com/moshix/mvs/master/secured-by-immudb.svg" width="109px;"/></a>

 # nje38mvs
-NJE38: NJE Subsystem for MVS 3.8 - Version 2.3.0
+NJE38: NJE Subsystem for MVS 3.8 - Version 2.4.1
 ================================================

-March 2021
+June 2023

 This is Bob Polmanter's genial NJE subsystem for MVS 3.8.
-It works perfectly wiht TK4- MVS 3.8 (update 8) and if changes are needed for the upcoming version of TK4-, then I will make sure those changes are applied to this repo.
+It works perfectly wiht TK4- MVS 3.8 (update 8), TK3, and Rob Prin's MVS distribution.
+It will not work if no RAKF is running in your MVS 3.8 distribution.

 This repo is maintained with the express permission from Bob Polmanter.

-I contributed **nothing** to this software (other than testing it together with Bob), **all the credits go to Bob Polmanter**.
+I contributed **nothing** to this software (other than some feature requests, some ideas, and testing it together with Bob), **all the credits go to Bob Polmanter**.

 This software is delivered as is with no guarantee, not from Bob and not from me.

-The included PDF will help you getting it instsalled.
+The included PDF will help you getting it installed.
 Also, watch my video about how to get it running on the moshix mainframe channel on youtube.com: https://www.youtube.com/watch?v=8_esBksImCg

-**The current version you should run is NJE38 v2.3.0!**
+**The current version you should run is NJE38 v2.4.1!**

 Have fun

 Moshix
-<br>March 2022
+<br>June 2022<b>
+Milan, Italy